-- IV.13.3.4.1 The Board shall provide for a period of up to two (2) consecutive years to a member on unpaid leave pension, life insurance, medical, dental, and other usual benefits.
-The Board shall pay both its contributions and the member's contributions, as though the member were receiving non-leave salary as defined under IV.13.2.7.3.
-In the case of unpaid leaves which entail alternative employment, and such employment includes benefits, members shall assume the compensation and benefits of the alternate Employer. - IV.13.3.4.2 A member, upon returning from academic unpaid leave, shall be placed at the salary step equivalent to the step that would have been attained without the leave. - IV.13.3.4.3 A member on general unpaid leave shall not be accredited with career development increments or EYS for the period of such leave. - IV.13.3.4.4 Where an increase in leave has been authorized in accordance with IV.13.3.2.2, the Dean, at the member's request, may approve the awarding of full or partial benefit entitlements for the extended leave period.
+- V.5.4.1 The Board shall provide for a period of up to two (2) consecutive years to a member on unpaid leave pension, life insurance, medical, dental, and other usual benefits.
+For the first year of leave, the Board shall pay both its contributions and the member's contributions, as though the member were receiving non-leave salary as defined under V.2.7.3.
+For the second, and any future years of leave, the Board shall pay its contributions and the member shall pay their contributions, as though the member were receiving non-leave salary as defined under V.2.7.3.
+In the case of unpaid leaves which entail alternative employment, and such employment includes benefits, members shall assume the compensation and benefits of the alternate Employer. - V.5.4.2 A member, upon returning from academic unpaid leave, shall be placed at the salary step equivalent to the step that would have been attained without the leave. - V.5.4.3 A member on general unpaid leave shall not be accredited with career development increments or EYS for the period of such leave. - V.5.4.4 Where a member has been approved for a second year of unpaid leave or where an increase in leave has been authorized in accordance with V.5.2.2, the Dean, at the member's request, may approve the awarding of full or partial benefit entitlements for the extended leave period.